Cozy Peach Kitchen

 Labeled ingredients used to make rice and bean casserole.

-• Beans: You can either use a can of black beans or cook them from dry.
+• Beans: You can either use a can of black beans or make Instant Pot black beans from dry.
 Pinto beans, chickpeas, and red beans also work well here.

 • Sweet potato: The sweet potato cooks in the casserole along with the rice.
 Make sure to keep the sweet potato pieces small (around ½ inch or smaller) so that they cook completely.